 - how you found Viveka Gardens

-- what your skills and experience are (looking for practical people used to working outside who can garden, clean, have land skills; not looking for yoga teaching etc, though practitioners are of course welcome)
+- what your skills and experience are (looking for practical people used to working outside who can garden, clean, have land skills; not looking for yoga teaching or cooking, though practitioners are of course welcome)

 - why you’d like to stay and where you are in your life